 Razors looked like small hatchets and didn't have maker's names or any form of branding.
 It was as likely that these were made by the local blacksmith as anyone.
 What shaving was like with these razors is anyone's guess (perhaps that's why most men grew beards!) but they were used widely and were the forerunner of the straight razor as we know it.

-Both blade and handle were wedge-shaped, the blade being wider at the point than at the pivot.
+Both blade and scales were wedge-shaped, the blade being wider at the point than at the pivot.
 The profile of the blade was a 'wedge' - no hollow grinding - and its edge straight.
-Blades had no tang as such and very often no 'monkey tail' (the curved 'trigger' piece at the end of the handle).
+Blades had no tang as such and very often no 'monkey tail' (the curved 'trigger' piece at the end of the scales).
 If this was present it was short and stubby.
-Typical handle materials were horn, wood and bone, though tortoiseshell and ivory were also used.
-The handle surface was almost always flat, not curved, though handles (called 'scales' from now on) were sometimes bevelled.
-The pins at either end of the handle were sometimes of brass but generally made of iron.
+Typical materials used to make scales were horn, wood and bone, though tortoiseshell and ivory were also used.
+The surface of the scales was almost always flat, not curved, though they were sometimes bevelled.
+The pins at either end of the scales were sometimes of brass but generally made of iron.
 Razors made between 1740 - 1830 were sometimes marked with the words 'warranted' or 'cast steel' to show that this type of metal, invented in 1740 by Robert Huntsmann of Sheffield, had been used.
 By the standards of today the razors from this era look a bit crude - but they were the cutting edge (pun intended!) of their day.